Smilo-platform/Smilo-Wallet/README.md

 This command will use the script found at `scripts/build-android.sh` to build a release ready APK.

+For this command to work the environment variable `SMILO_WALLET_KEYSTORE_LOCATION` is expected to be defined.
+This variable should point to the location where the keystore used to sign the app is located.

 ### Building and running on iOS

 First make sure you have xCode installed.